 - The Moors

-Like any race, it’s important to have a solid training plan in place and start early.
+Like any race, it's crucial to have a solid training plan in place and start early.
 Training with someone who has run this race before is also a good idea.
-There are plenty of running groups and many local Bay Area trail runners are Dipsea veterans.
+There are plenty of running groups, and many local Bay Area trail runners are Dipsea veterans.
 So, seek them out!
 It will make your race day much easier and much more enjoyable.